Moesif/moesif-cloudflare/README.md

 You can always find your Moesif Application Id at any time by logging into the [_Moesif Portal_](https://www.moesif.com/), click on the top right menu, and then clicking _Installation_.

-## Install via Cloudflare App
+## Install via Cloudflare App (Simple install)

 Go to the [Moesif app](https://www.cloudflare.com/apps/moesif) on Cloudflare's App Marketplace and click _Preview_

-## Install via Cloudflare Dashboard
+## Install via Cloudflare Workers (Custom install)

-This option provides the most flexibility, allowing you to write custom logic to identify users, session tokens, etc per request.
+Installing via the Cloudflare Workers Dashboard provides the most flexibility, allowing you to write custom logic to identify users, session tokens, etc.

-- Visit the [Cloudfront Worker Dashboard](https://dash.cloudflare.com/workers). *(make sure you're looking at the Workers tab)*
+- Visit the [Cloudflare Workers Dashboard](https://dash.cloudflare.com/workers). *(make sure you're looking at the Workers tab)*
-- Click the `Launch editor` button
+- Click the `Launch Editor` button
 - Click the `Routes` tab and create a route under `Script enabled at:`.
 We suggest a pattern that matches all requests for your domain.
-Eg: If your domain is `foo.com`, **your pattern should be** `*foo.com/*`.
-This will match all requests to `foo.com` and any subdomains of `foo.com`.
+Eg: If your domain is `acmeinc.com`, **your pattern should be** `*acmeinc.com/*`.
+This will match all requests to `acmeinc.com` and any subdomains of `acmeinc.com`.
 - Click the `Script` tab, and replace the editor content with the latest version of the [Moesif Cloudflare worker](https://raw.githubusercontent.com/Moesif/moesif-cloudflare/master/MoesifWorker.js).
 - replace any instances of the `INSTALL_OPTIONS` variable with desired values.
 - update the `INSTALL_OPTIONS` declaration with the desired values.